wp-plugins/form-tools2/readme.txt

 Tested up to: 2.8.4
 Stable tag: 1.0.0

-The Form Tools Wordpress Plugin lets you view and manage your Form Tools form submissions inforation through your Wordpress installation.
-For Wordpress users, this can be a much more convenient way to manage your data: instead of having to log into two separate scripts you can find all your information in one place.
+This plugin lets you view and manage forms that has been configured with the open source Form Tools application within Wordpress.

 == Description ==